Skip to main content

 Prism Communication ServicesDallas2

-The biggest impact was at Associates First Capital at its Irving facility, reporting 1,154 affected workers.
+The most significant filing came from Associates First Capital at its Irving facility, reporting 1,154 affected workers.
 Louisiana Pacific Corporation - New Waverly followed with 300 workers.

 Trend & Outlook